Adoption and Trading

 If you see your dream pet "up for trade" ("UFT"), but you don't own the Neopet the owner wants, don't give up just yet!
 If you have enough space to create a Neopet, you're allowed to make one with whatever name the person you're trading with would like, and then paint or morph them to get the desired colour and species before trading.
 This is called a custom.
-However, what's not allowed is taking an already existing pet from the trader, repainting him/her and sending him/her back as your side of the deal.
+However, what's not allowed is taking an already existing pet from the trader, repainting them and sending them back as your side of the deal.
 Effectively, this is the same as swapping a Neopet for a paintbrush or morphing potion, and is against the rules.

 Every pet means something different to their owner, and you may well consider your Starry Shoyru to be much more important to you than that Faerie Aisha you just zapped with the Lab Ray—and there's nothing wrong with that!
 However, in the world of the Pound Chat, it's important to know that some pets are considered more desirable than others, particularly in terms of name and converted status, and also species and colour.

 Stealing all the owners' attention?
 Moi?

 Name, conversion status, colour, and species are all separate considerations, but they often stack; a well-named pet who also happens to belong to a popular species will be considered more desirable than one with the exact same name but a species that has fewer fans.
 Some traders will also take Battledome stats and/or a pet's age into account.

 Figuring out a fair trade can be complicated at times, especially since Neopets' unique names mean that every situation is slightly different.
 The most important thing is that both people are happy.
 If you want to make sure you're not being tricked (or offending someone by under-offering), you can always ask around for advice on what would be considered a fair trade regarding the pets in question.

 What is "Up For Adoption"?